pmzi/HighwayGame/readme.md

 You can run the app using any IDEs like IntelliJ or by creating an executive file using lunch4j.

 ## How to contribute
-If you have any suggesstions or improvements, simply fork this repository and deploy your ideas and then make a pull request;)
+If you have any suggestions or improvements, simply fork this repository and deploy your ideas and then make a pull request;)

 ## License
 MIT